skyla643/Ip-pen-test-ports-new-/README.md

 # Python Port Scanner

 ## Overview
 This is a simple port scanner written in Python using the `socket` and `asyncio` libraries.
 The scanner takes an IP address as input and scans for open ports on the target machine.
+This is an update from my last IP pen tester on the Hacker OS website.

 ## How it Works
 The scanner follows these steps to scan for open ports:
 1. **Input Validation**: The user is prompted to enter an IP address, which is validated using the `ipaddress` library to ensure it is a valid IP address.
 2. **Port Scanning**: The scanner uses a thread pool executor to scan for open ports on the target machine.
-The `scan_port` function is called for each port in the range of 1 to 100 (by default).
+The `scan_port` function is called for each port in the range of 1 to 100 (by default), you can change this number to your pleasing but it may take longer, I made this keeping processing speed in mind.
 3. **Socket Connection**: The `scan_port` function creates a socket object and attempts to connect to the target machine on the specified port.
 If the connection is successful, the port is considered open.
 4. **Result Printing**: The results of the port scan are printed to the console, indicating which ports are open.